Alta Valsesia Familia

 Imagine crossing a wooden bridge over a roaring glacial stream, looking up to see a herd of ibex silhouetted against the granite skyline.
 Alta Valsesia is wild, untamed and surprisingly kid-friendly.
 This is Italy's highest valley, tucked beneath Monte Rosa, and this tour lets you explore it with your family while still feeling like you're on a proper alpine adventure.

 The Alta Valsesia Familia is designed for active families who want a bit more than a stroll.
-This four-day Alps hut-to-hut hike packs in three days, two nights, and just enough trail to earn your polenta and cheese.
-You’ll hike from one mountain hut to the next, staying in authentic rifugi Crespi-Calderini and Pastore, with waterfalls and marmots never far away.
-The first day includes a short T3-rated section, so it's not for toddlers, but older kids who like a bit of challenge will love it.
+This three-day hike includes two nights at Rifugio Pastore and just enough trail to earn your polenta and cheese.
+On day two, you head out on a scenic loop hike to a waterfall, a perfect mix of fun and exploration.
+There’s a short T3-rated section along the way that adds a touch of thrill, making it ideal for older kids who enjoy a bit of challenge.

 Itinerary